darkroom51/vd-todo-lists-app/README.md

 ## Installation
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You'd need node.js to run this project.
+You need to install node.js to run this project.
+If you have node.js, please follow below instruction.

-Download repository and install dependencies:
+Download or clone repository and install dependencies:

 ```
 $ npm install